po1sigala/live/02-Lesson-Plans/Weekday/09-Week_NodeJS/README.md

 ## Career Connection

-* Remind students that related Career Services material can be found in their [Career Connections folder](../../../01-Class-Content/09-NodeJS/04-Career-Connection/README.md).
+* Remind students that related Career services material can be found in their [Career Connections folder](../../../01-Class-Content/09-NodeJS/04-Career-Connection/README.md).

-* If you'd like more information on Career Services, visit the [Career Services resources page](https://mycareerspot.org/).
+* If you'd like more information on Career services, visit the [Career services resources page](https://careernetwork.2u.com/).

 ## Heads-Up